Nat-NotPublishedAuthor/SAPI-SAM/README.md

 An online version to try out can be found on this web site: http://simulationcorner.net/index.php?page=sam (NOT MINE!!!)

 ## Why do i need this port?
-SAM (Software Automatic Mouth) is a very old programm, not compatible with current Windows versions but here you can find a COM DLL that implements Microsoft's SAPI interfaces and routes text through the classic SAM programm, and instructions on how to set it all up.
+SAM (Software Automatic Mouth) is a very old program, not compatible with current Windows versions but here you can find a COM DLL that implements Microsoft's SAPI interfaces and routes text through the classic SAM program, and instructions on how to set it all up.

 TL;DR: Cuz SAM cant be a TTS on windows without this.